 We’ve just added a new course on using Concurrency with FoundationDB.
+FoundationDB is a multi-model database that combines scalability, fault-tolerance, and high performance with multi-key ACID transactions.
 Like all of our online courses, it’s free and browser-accessible.
 The course is targeted to developers who are familiar with the FoundationDB Key-Value Store API and want to achieve high throughput in their applications.
 If you’re new to FoundationDB or the Key-Value Store API, you can get up to speed by first taking the introductory course on Building FoundationDB Layers.

 Concurrency and Throughput